ToxicFrog/doom-mods/gzap/doc/protocol.md

 Send a chat message to the rest of the Archipelago players.

+#### `AP-XON { lump, size }`

+Tells the client that it is ready to receive messages. `lump` is the name of the lump it's using as the IPC connector, and `size` is the maximum message buffer size that can be written to it.

 #### `AP-ACK { id }`

 Tells the client that we have read messages it sent up to the given `id`, and